$\mathbb{Z}_3$ parafermion in the double charge-Kondo model

 The two-channel Kondo (2CK) \cite{Nozieres_Blandin_JPhys_1980,affleck1993exact} and two-impurity Kondo (2IK) \cite{jones1988low,Affleck_1992} models are classic examples in which frustrated interactions give rise to non-Fermi liquid (NFL) physics at quantum critical points (QCPs) with fractionalized excitations.
 The seminal work of Emery and Kivelson (EK) \cite{EK1} solved the 2CK model in the Toulouse limit using bosonization techniques, and understood the QCP in terms of a free Majorana fermion localized on the impurity.
-In the 2IK model~\cite{gan1995mapping,Affleck_1992,Sela_2011,Mitchell_2012a,Mitchell_2012b}, a free Majorana arises from the competition between an RKKY exchange interaction coupling the impurities, and individual impurity-lead Kondo effects.
+In the 2IK model~\cite{gan1995mapping,Affleck_1992,Sela_2011,Mitchell_2012a,Mitchell_2012b,bayat2014}, a free Majorana arises from the competition between an RKKY exchange interaction coupling the impurities, and individual impurity-lead Kondo effects.
 In both cases the QCP is characterized by a finite, fractional residual impurity entropy of $\tfrac{1}{2}\ln(2)$ \cite{andrei1984solution,Affleck_1992}, which is a distinctive fingerprint of the free Majorana.

-Semiconductor quantum devices~\cite{Goldhaber_nat(391)_1998,Cronenwett_1998,van2000kondo} can constitute an experimental quantum simulator: impurity models can be realized with \emph{in situ}-tunable parameters, allowing the resulting correlated phenomena to be probed.
-The distinctive conductance signatures predicted \cite{Yuval_2003,Sela_2011,Mitchell_2012a} for the 2CK model at criticality have been observed \cite{Potok_NAT(446)_2007,Keller_2015} (although the 2IK model has never been realized \cite{jayatilaka2011two}).
+Semiconductor quantum devices~\cite{Goldhaber_nat(391)_1998,Cronenwett_1998,van2000kondo} can constitute experimental quantum simulators for such impurity models, with \emph{in situ} control over parameters allowing correlated electron phenomena to be probed with precision.
+The distinctive conductance signatures predicted \cite{Yuval_2003,Sela_2011,Mitchell_2012a} for the 2CK model at criticality were since observed \cite{Potok_NAT(446)_2007,Keller_2015} (although the 2IK model has never been realized \cite{jayatilaka2011two}).
 More recently, Matveev's charge-Kondo paradigm \cite{Matveev_1991,Matveev1995} has emerged as a viable alternative to engineer exotic states, with both 2CK \cite{Pierre_2015} and its three-channel variant \cite{Pierre_2018} being realized experimentally.